DEFRA/trade-imports-decision-comparer/README.md

 # Trade Imports Decision Comparer

-The Trade Imports Decision Comparer is a .NET application which subscribes to the Trade Import Api Events, and also recieved messages via HTTP
+The Trade Imports Decision Comparer is a .NET application which subscribes to the Trade Import Api Events, and also recieves messages via HTTP

 When Finalisation events are recieved the comparer will compare the ALVS and BTMS generate a comparision.